The Healthiest Carbs For Your Blood Sugar, According To An RD

 There's no denying that bananas are probably the starchiest fruit and pack the most carbohydrates, sugars, and calories.
 However, they contain potassium, which helps lower blood pressure and reduce water retention.
 If you participate in intense workouts, bananas can help you regulate fluid and electrolyte balance.
 Half a banana is usually tolerated by most people with digestive disorders.

-Underripe bananas are concentrated in fibers like pectin and resistant starch that boost beneficial gut bacteria.
+Underripe bananas are concentrated in fibers12 like pectin and resistant starch that boost beneficial gut bacteria.
 As bananas ripen, their fibers turn into sugars.
 Since our bodies don't absorb fiber, eating them before they turn too yellow may help you manage your blood sugar level, especially if you stick to half a banana and pair it with a healthy fat or protein like almond butter.

 Dates have become a kitchen staple in recent years.
 If you're buying the large medjool dates, stick to one at a time.
 I like to stuff dates with whole pecans, almonds, or walnuts to balance out the sugar.
 You can blend or process dates with almond butter, chia or flaxseeds, coconut or coconut oil, or your other favorite nuts and seeds to make a high-protein snack bar.
 Date sugar is a natural alternative to brown sugar, and date or date paste can be added to smoothies and baked goods for natural sweetness and added fiber.